 While identity theft has existed for many years, the internet and modern technology has increased its frequency and scope.
 Identity theft is a serious charge, and Arizona ranks high among all the states in per capita identity theft complaints.
 If you have been arrested for taking another person’s identity, or for any related offense, call the attorneys at Castañeda Law today.
 They will listen to your story, review the evidence, and explain your options in clear and understandable language.
-Contact us today for a free consultation.
+Contact us today for a consultation.

 Identity theft is defined in A.R.S.
 13-2008.
 That section states that you commit identity theft when you deal with another person’s “personal identifying information” without consent, intending to use that information for an unlawful purpose.
 Personal identifying information, in turn, means any document or electronic data that provides the name, address, telephone number, signature, email signature, driver’s license number, social security number, student or military i.d., citizenship status, date of birth, credit card number, financial account number, genetic information, mother’s maiden name, fingerprint or retinal image.

 Dealing with another person’s personal identifying information can take various forms.
 It includes taking, purchasing, manufacturing, recording, possessing, selling or using that information.
 The statute contains only one exception.
 It does not apply to a minor (under 21) who uses a fake i.d. to purchase liquor.

 Identity theft can be accomplished in a number of different ways, including the use of malware, phishing scams (posing as a legitimate website), and others.

 The classification and potential penalty for identity theft depends, in part, on the scope of the identity theft, that is, whether multiple instances of the offense were allegedly committed, as well as whether you are accused of trafficking in the identity of a person.
 Here are the various identity theft crimes in Arizona: